kaimitai/faxedit/docs/doc.md

 # Echoes of Eolis - User Documentation

-This is the user documentation for Echoes of Eolis (version beta-2), a Faxanadu data editor which can be found on its [GitHub repository](https://github.com/kaimitai/faxedit/).
+This is the user documentation for Echoes of Eolis (version beta-3), a Faxanadu data editor which can be found on its [GitHub repository](https://github.com/kaimitai/faxedit/).
 It is assumed that users are somewhat acquainted with Faxanadu on the NES.

 <hr>

-We currently only support editing the US version of the nes-ROM.
 You can start the editor with a filename parameter to make the editor load a given ROM, or use the file picker that appears if no ROM is loaded at startup, to select a file to load.
 The editor depends on a ROM being loaded and cannot be used without one.

+It also depends on configuration file eoe_config.xml being present, as this file contains necessary constants per ROM region.

+The editor will automatically deduce the ROM region, unless you specify it as a command-line parameter following a ROM-filename.

 We use some conventions in the editor:

 * Hold down shift to use some buttons which make big changes to your data; loading xml and deleting screens and such
 * Yellow sliders are selection sliders to navigate to objects within a container; these will not make any changes to your data, only select it.
 * Faxanadu is divided into what has come to be commonly known as "worlds", of which there are eight.
-We label them - in order - as "Eolis", "Trunk", "Mist", "Towns", "Buildings", "Branches", "Darmoor Castle" and "Evil Lair".
+We label them - in order - as "Eolis", "Trunk", "Mist", "Towns", "Buildings", "Branches", "Darmoor Castle" and "Zenis".
 All worlds are modeled pretty much in the same way, but worlds "Towns" and "Buildings" are associated with some special handling.
 More on that in the various sections below.

 The main window for file operations is [Project Control]("project-control).